Best flower delivery services for Valentine's Day

 If you want plenty of wow factor and something truly unique, this may be the floral design pick for you.
 Small boxes with a single rose start at $39, while more lavish displays can cost upward of $1,000.
 You can also choose from a variety of containers and rose colors, including bold metallic and rainbow varieties.

 Your arrangement options will depend on where you're located.
-They also have same-day delivery options if you're putting together an event last-minute and can't get to the flower shop.
+Floom also has same-day delivery options if you're putting together an event last-minute and can't get to the flower shop.

-This story was originally written by Camryn Rabideau and updated by David Watsky.
+Read more: The best indoor garden for every type of gardener in 2021

 Discuss: Best flower delivery services for Valentine's Day

-Note: This story was originally written by Camryn Rabideau and has been updated by David Watsky.